-With so many different mobile phones in the market, it can be a daunting task selecting what device to buy for your use.
+With so many mobile phones in the market, it can be a daunting task selecting what device to buy for your use.
 Here are a few tips:

 1. Display And Size

 How large a display do you need?
 The size of modern phones is usually directly proportional to the size of their displays.
 What type of tasks do you want to carry out with your phone?
 You will need a large screen if you intend reading documents or watching videos.
 For videos, you do need more than just size.
-You need a sharp, crisp screen.
+You require a sharp, crisp screen.

 2. What Connectivity Options?